CocoBeane/CocoBeane.github.io/writing/aos_scripts.md

 {%- include portfolio_gallery.html -%}

 ## About The Project
 I created this internal reference manual when I was Team Lead of Application Operations Support at Groupon.
-It was used heavily on a daily basis by the team from about 2017 to 2021.
+It was used on a daily basis by the team from about 2017 until 2021.

 The Application Operations Support team (abbreviated "AOS") worked closely with a team of developers whenever a Ruby support script needed to be run on production data.
-When the developers shifted their focus to other projects, they sought to move ownership of the remaining scripts to the AOS team indefinitely.
+When the developers shifted focus to other projects, they sought to move ownership of the remaining scripts to the AOS team.
 As the team member with the most technical experience, I was tasked with learning the holistic process of writing, editing, and running the scripts from the Ruby console on a remote server, then streamlining the bulky, ad-hoc process into one that could be easily replicated by the non-technical members of the team.
 I spent several months shadowing the dev team and supplementing my existing Ruby knowledge as I built this process and its documentation.
-The process was piloted with two team members, and eventually rolled out to the rest of the team.

 ### Audience
 The AOS team was a small group of Engineering support agents located in Chicago, Dublin, and Bangalore.
 The members of the team had no formal Engineering background and most of them had only a very basic amount of technical knowledge.
 Their expertise was in incident management, user interface troubleshooting, and communicating with stakeholders.
-None of them had worked in Ruby before, and most of them had never even seen a command line prompt.
+None of them had worked in Ruby before, and most of them had never seen a command line prompt.

 ### Considerations and Challenges
 This reference manual was built with the intention of serving several functions.
 It needed to be:
-* A technical training manual for absolute beginners that familiarized them with basics such as "what is the Command Line?"
+* A training manual for absolute beginners that familiarized them with basics such as "what is the command line?" and "how do I SSH to a remote server?"
-* A fool-proof, step-by-step runbook that the team could follow when executing the script tasks, and reference for troubleshooting if something went wrong.
+* A fool-proof, step-by-step runbook that the team could follow when executing script tasks, with a reference for troubleshooting if something went wrong.
 * Easy to build upon when new scripts were written and needed to be onboarded by the team.

 On top of that, the manual had to fit within the style of the team's existing work, which meant it had to be: